r-kan/reminder/README.md

 # reminder
-a better reminder, a more customized slideshower
+better reminder, more customized slideshower
 ==========================

 Reminder, beyond an image slideshow tool, has the following unique features: